nickpoison/nickpoison.github.io/rissues.md

 ⭐⭐⭐⭐⭐

-This rant is NOT about pipes, if you think `mydata |> plot()` is better than `plot(mydata)`, then we're happy for you (but we do agree with [Matloff](https://github.com/matloff/TidyverseSkeptic/blob/master/READMEFull.md) that pipes are not for novices).
+Ok- so this particular rant is NOT about pipes, if you think `mydata |> plot()` is better than `plot(mydata)`, then we're happy for you (not really - we think you just joined a cult).
 This is about corrupting nice base scripts like `filter` and `lag` and making our work as instructors so much harder 🖕.
 If the `conflicted` package were made part of base-R, that would be a step in the right direction, but novices would still have a hard time... it's still best if MASKING BASE-R IS NOT ALLOWED.

 It's often useful to take things to extremes to see if they make sense at a lower level.
 For example, could I change things like `+` and so on??
 So if you load my package, say `screwu`, this would happen: